n8n-io/n8n-docs/docs/workflow/integrations/credentials/google.md

 | [Google Translate](/workflow/integrations/nodes/n8n-nodes-base.googleTranslate/) | :white_check_mark: | :white_check_mark: |
 | [YouTube](/workflow/integrations/nodes/workflow-nodes-base.youTube/) | :white_check_mark: | :x: |

-!!! note "⛅️ Note for n8n.cloud users"
+!!! note "⛅️ Note fordoc2app.cloudintegration.eu users"
     For the following nodes, you only need to enter the Credentials Name and click on the **Sign in with Google** button in the OAuth section to connect your Google account to n8n:
 * [Google Calendar](/workflow/integrations/nodes/n8n-nodes-base.googleCalendar/)
 * [Google Contacts](/workflow/integrations/nodes/n8n-nodes-base.googleContacts/)